Building a Healthy Church Community: 3 Essential Tips for Success

 Promote love, peace, compassion, and unity, and have your community model it in their spaces of influence.
 Understand your function in the community and equip your people to play their role in living out their faith.

 The church is designed to bring people together who are committed to their faith.
 The church throughout history has continued to grow as Christ-centered followers share the good news that they know and it will be the same for your community too.

-Remember, the identity of your church community is not just defined by what you do, but also about who you are.
-With the help of God may you build wisely, slowly, faithfully and carefully a community of passionate Jesus followers who are growing closer to God and modeling His love to the world.
+Remember, the identity of your church community is not just defined by what you do, but also by who you are.
+With the help of God may you build wisely, slowly, faithfully, and carefully a community of passionate Jesus followers who are growing closer to God and modeling His love to the world.